 Lying between four different arrondissements, this quirky part of Paris has been built and shaped by the immigrant populations that made it home back in the 1920s.
 However, since the 1980s, Belleville experienced a resurgence, as cheaper rents made it very attractive to artists, musicians and immigrants.

 Nowadays, Belleville is an artist hub, full of diversity and creative spirit.
 Definitely not as touristy as other places around the centre of the city, this part of the town is the place to be if you love original art, squats and quirky shops.

 Coulée Verte René-Dumont

 Although it’s not a neighbourhood per se, this promenade is built on the abandoned tracks of the Vincennes railway line that linked Bastille station to Verneuil-l’Étang for about 100 years (from 1860 to 1969).
-When the line was discontinued, it was turned into a 5km elevated pedestrian area.
+The line was discontinued and turned into a 5km elevated pedestrian area.

 The path begins at the Opera Bastille and goes all the way to the square Charles-Peguy.
 There are some shops along the way, but they are quite expensive so it might be wise to avoid buying from them altogether.
 Although hardly a secret, the walk will take about an hour, and it’s one of the most romantic things to do in Paris

 Don’t get us wrong: the Louvre is absolutely one of the must things to do in Paris.
 But with a collection as vast (and with a waiting line that long), it is impossible to see everything in one sitting.